Adâncata, Suceava

 Adâncata is a commune located in Suceava County, Western Moldavia, northeastern Romania.
 It is composed of three villages, namely: Adâncata, Călugăreni, and Fetești.

+At the 2021 census, the commune had a population of 4,031, of which 90.3% were Romanians.

-Politics and local administration
+Administration and local politics

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: